truenas/documentation/content/Solutions/Integrations/Veeam.md

 **Test environment:**

-* A 2TB datastore must be configured on TrueNAS System 1 utilizing the iSCSI wizard using default values.
-This is the backup source.
+* Configure a 2TB datastore on TrueNAS System 1 utilizing the iSCSI wizard using default values.
+This is the backup source, and is required.
-* A 2TB datastore must be configured on TrueNAS System 2 utilizing the iSCSI wizard using default values.
-This is the backup target.
+* Configure a 2TB datastore on TrueNAS System 2 utilizing the iSCSI wizard using default values.
+This is the backup target, and is required.
-* Connect the source datastore to the Hypervisor.
+* Connect the source datastore to the hypervisor.
-* Ensure the NFS ISO datastore is mounted.
+* Ensure the NFS ISO datastore mounted.
-* A 64-bit Microsoft Windows Server 2019 Standard VM should be constructed for Veaam Backup & Replication Server.
+* Construct a 64-bit Microsoft Windows Server 2019 Standard VM for Veaam Backup & Replication Server.
 * Install VMware guest additions.
 * Configure STATIC IP for Windows Server 2019 VM.
 * Connect storage to the Veeam VM